Vaishnavi-Payghan/Stopwatch/README.md

 # ⏱️ Stopwatch

-A simple stopwatch application built for practicing Git and GitHub.
+A simple and easy-to-use stopwatch application built using HTML, CSS, and JavaScript.

 ## Features